mmuratarat/mmuratarat.github.io/_pages/faq.md

 * __ASSUMPTION OF OBSERVATION INDEPENDENCE:__ Logistic regression requires the observations to be independent of each other.
 In other words, the observations should not come from repeated measurements or matched data.

 * __ASSUMPTION OF THE ABSENCE OF MULTICOLLINEARITY:__ Logistic regression requires there to be little or no multicollinearity among the independent variables.
 This means that the independent variables should not be too highly correlated with each other.

-* __ASSUMPTION OF LINEARITY OF INDEPENDENT VARIABLES AND LOG ODDS:__ Logistic regression assumes linearity of independent variables and log odds.  although this analysis does not require the dependent and independent variables to be related linearly, it requires that the independent variables are linearly related to the log odds.
+* __ASSUMPTION OF LINEARITY OF INDEPENDENT VARIABLES AND LOG ODDS:__ Logistic regression assumes linearity of independent variables and log odds.
+Although this analysis does not require the dependent and independent variables to be related linearly, it requires that the independent variables are linearly related to the log odds.

 * __ASSUMPTION OF A LARGE SAMPLE SIZE:__ Logistic regression typically requires a large sample size.